 To start with, surplus food supplies from the North urgently need to made available to countries where they are desperately needed.
 Politics should not be played with hunger and starving people need immediate help.
 But this should not be seen as a permanent solution as shipping food will not improve the prospects of the world's desperately poor, three quarters of whom live in rural areas in developing countries.

 Farmers also suffer from not owning their own land which makes it impossible for them to put up security in order to borrow money to help bring about improvements.
-As such, one of the first tasks for governments and state authorities in the South should be to work to vest every farmer in the title to his/her own land.
+As such, one of the first tasks for governments and state authorities in the South should be to try to work to vest every farmer in the title to his/her own land.
 In this way the home/farm could be used as security to borrow money for better seeds, fertilisers, tools and machinery which would lead to a big increase in crop production.
+However, tribal customs can make this a challenge in many parts of Africa.

 Farmers could also be encouraged to amalgamate their small plots into co-operatives.
 (Currently 80% of farms in sub-Saharan Africa are smallholder-family concerns performing at about 40% of their potential) Co-operatives would allow machinery to be bought making life easier for those working the land.
 In turn this should boost production leaving larger profits to be shared according to the size of land contributed and the hours of work put in.
 Having certificates of ownership in a co-operative would also allow other farmers to join in and allow those wanting out the means to do so.
 Coming together like this would also help those families where the bread winner is no longer there or incapable of work.
 It would also allow children to get back to school instead of having to work in the fields in order to help their families maintain food production.